Concurrency in C#: Step-by-Step Tutorial 2025

 Keep in mind that C# threads are individual units of execution that run concurrently with the main application thread.
 When a new thread starts, it operates independently from the main thread.
 Thus, the main thread doesn't automatically wait for it to complete.

 This independence is what enables parallelism.
-It also implies that you must explicitly wait for a each thread to finish its execution.
+It also implies that you must explicitly wait for each thread to finish its execution.
 Learn how in the next step!

 Step 4: Wait for Threads To Finish